Center for Growth / Self Esteem Therapy in Philadelphia: Increasing confidence and self esteem.

-Self-esteem is a measure of how favorable you rate your abilities and value as a person.
+Self esteem is a measure of how favorable you rate your abilities and value as a person.
 People with high self-esteem have confidence in their abilities and feel like they deserve to reach their goals.
 People who have low self-esteem find it hard to go after their goals because they don’t feel like they deserve to achieve anything.
 Low self-esteem is connected with having a negative image of oneself.
 This negative image is developed by years and years of negative thoughts, self-criticism, and putting yourself and your needs last.
 Having low self-esteem can lead to anxiety, depression, lack of confidence in your abilities, and sometimes self-harming behaviors.
 People who have low self-esteem often feel unworthy of achievement and rate their abilities as lower than they actually are.
 Negative thoughts and core beliefs are also linked to the development of low self-esteem.
 Raising self-esteem can act as a buffer to anxiety, depression, and stress as well as raising motivation, achievement, and quality of interpersonal relationships.
-This tip is designed to help you “work out” and remove the negative junk that’s been weighing you down so you are able to raise self-esteem and increase confidence.
+This Increasing Confidence and Self Esteem Exercise is often used at the Center for Growth / Self Esteem Therapy in Philadelphia and is designed to help you “work out” and remove the negative junk that’s been weighing you down so you are able to raise self-esteem and increase confidence.

 - Accept yourself as you are: Develop a kind inner voice.
 To do this, first figure out what the critical voice says.
 Pay attention to when you hear yourself saying negative things in your head.
 Then picture a large STOP sign.
 Use this as a cue to stop saying negative criticisms.
 Next, state out loud or in your head, a positive affirmation to counteract the negative criticism.
 Remind yourself of all the things you’re good at.
 Be specific.
 Challenge negative criticisms with a positive affirmation such as “I’m a good friend, or “I am ok just as I am and they are ok just as they are.”
 Show yourself the love and kindness you would show your best friend.
 Accepting yourself and others will increase confidence.